shindeom1339/CV3/README.md

 # CV3
-My first personal website using HTML and CSS.
+My personal website using HTML and CSS.
 This is a basic single page website, in which I have added my education status and my technical skills.
 The link to the site is given in my bio.